 Free Online Backup Services

-If you are looking for desktop freeware, have a look at these Imaging, Backup and Recovery Software for Windows.
+If you are looking for desktop freeware, have a look at these Imaging, Backup, and Recovery Software for Windows.
 This post talks about free backup software for Windows Server.